Prenatal Outreach Program

 Receiving the diagnosis that your baby has Down syndrome can cause a variety of emotions.
 While these feelings are normal, and this journey called Down syndrome will have its challenges and unique experiences, you are not alone.
 According to the Utah Department of Health, approximately 80-100 babies are born with Down syndrome each year in the state of Utah.

 UDSF is here to answer your questions and to connect you to other caring parents who have walked in your shoes.
 Many parents find that associating with other parents who have a child with Down syndrome is the best source of encouragement and hope as they work through their baby's diagnosis.
-UDSF invites you to connect with one of our parent volunteers from our Prenatal Outreach Program.
-They can answer questions, offer support, and schedule an in-person visit at your request.
+UDSF invites you to connect with one of our New Parent Mentors from our New Parent Program.
+They can answer questions, offer support, and schedule an *in-person visit at your request.
+Please allow up to 48 hours to be contacted.

 Health Care Information - Prenatal